Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Experiments

+Our model is largely built upon two motivations (i.e., decoupling long- short-term patterns and joint spatiotemporal learning).
+A natural question is whether they are effective.
+In the section, we implement three variants of DualSTN to verify the effectiveness of components described as follows:

+\begin{itemize} \item \textbf{LongSTN}: This variant removes the short-term learning module and only contains the skip graph gated recurrent unit.
+The inference results are outputs of the GRU's last recurrent step. \item \textbf{ShortSTN}: This variant removes the skip GRU and remains the joint spatiotemporal attention graph network which only takes short-term frames as the inputs to infer unknown locations. \item \textbf{DualTCN}: Our model uses attention blocks to learn temporal dependencies in the short-term module and another intuitive opinion is leveraging TCNs.
+Thus, this variant replaces the attention module with the temporal convolution network (TCN) that follows the same structure as~\cite{wu2019graph} and the long-term module remains the same. \end{itemize}

-We replace the joint attention module of our model with the temporal convolution network (TCN) which follows the same structures as~\cite{wu2019graph} and keep the number of parameters similar.
-From Fig.~\ref{figure_ablation1}, we observe that LSJSTN has relatively better performance compared to LSTCN.
-We argue that this is because the joint attention module explicitly takes joint spatiotemporal relations into consideration, which reduces the challenge of modeling complex relations.
+We evaluate the performance of three variants on four datasets and illustrate the results in Figure~\ref{figure_ablation1}.
+We find that ShortSTN performs better than LongSTN while both are much worse compared to DualSTN.
+These observations demonstrate the following conclusions.
+1) Sensor readings are more relevant to short-term patterns but still follow the trend of long-term ones.
+2) Decoupling long- and short-term learning improves performance as they provide information from different perspectives.
+For the TCN variant, we observe that DualSTN has a better performance compared to DualTCN and argue that this is because the joint attention module explicitly takes joint spatiotemporal relations into consideration, which reduces the challenge of modeling complex relations.